You Can Still Legally Travel to Cuba — Here's How

 The best way to adhere to the new restrictions, which are admittedly vague, is staying at privately run guest houses (casas particulares), eating in privately-owned restaurants (paladares), and ensuring that your money goes directly into the hands of local Cubans through activities like walking tours, bike rides, and cooking or dance classes.
 In recent years, the travel industry has shifted in this direction anyway — so many tour operators, including my own, EscapingNY, are able to continue bringing Americans to Cuba with minimal to no itinerary changes.

 Planning your own legal trip to Cuba is possible, but solo travelers should read all U.S. State Department and Treasury documents carefully or hire a professional travel agency to plan their itinerary.
-Travelers are required to keep a record of their itinerary for five years, during which time the U.S. government reserves the right to audit (and fine) them.
+Travelers are required to keep a record of their itinerary for five years, during which time the U.S. government reserves the right to audit them.
 Many tour operators keep copies of travel records on behalf of their clients and could provide them in the event of an audit.

 I’ve explored every province in Cuba, both before and after these recent restrictions, while leading group tours and doing research for my forthcoming guidebook, Cuba by Bike.
 Cuba is one of the most beautiful countries in the world, and the Cuban people are kind, generous, and welcoming.
 This erosion to traveler freedom will surely discourage some Americans from visiting the island — which is not only their loss, but a blow to many in Cuba, where those in the tourism industry can make much more than the menial wages for state jobs.
-Luckily, the "Support for the Cuban People" visa can help you put your money into the hands of those who need it.
+Luckily, the "Support for the Cuban People" travel license can help you put your money into the hands of those who need it.